wang-lawrence/c0523-code-solutions/css-syntax/css-syntax-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

-- What are the names of the individual pieces of a CSS rule? selector, curly braces, declarations that take the form of property value pairs
+- What are the names of the individual pieces of a CSS rule? selector, curly braces, declarations that take the form of property value pairs, the whole thing is called a CSS ruleset
 - In CSS, how do you select elements by their `class` attribute?
 "." followed by the name of the class attribute
 - In CSS, how do you select elements by their tag name?